xan105/node-powerballoon/README.md

 About
 =====

-Windows balloon notification using PowerShell for NodeJS, electron or NW.js.<br />
+Windows balloon notification using PowerShell.<br />
 Doesn't use any native module.
 Everything is done through PowerShell.<br />

 Looking for Windows toast notification ? [node-powertoast](https://github.com/xan105/node-powertoast)